Imdevsup/game_builder_claude/README.md

 ## What this is

-A complete studio-as-code setup.
-The game is a browser MMORPG with an AI-driven economy, AI NPCs, and a final boss who is a glitched System entity disguised as the King.
-Stack is Colyseus + React + TypeScript + Postgres + Gemini.
+A complete studio-as-code setup. turns claude code into a game builder

 ## How it works